harveenkapoor/healthcare-readmission-prediction/README.md

 This file contains the full preprocessing and modeling pipeline and can be loaded using `joblib` for future predictions or evaluation.

+Note: I could not save the Random Forest model due to GitHUb file size becoming too large to commit

 ## Data Access Notes

 Due to GitHub file size limits, you are unable to see the raw and cleaned data directly.